SQLAlchemy 2.0 Documentation

 - class sqlalchemy.dialects.oracle.DATE¶

-Provide the oracle DATE type.
+Provide the Oracle Database DATE type.

 This type has no special Python behavior, except that it subclasses